mdgolammafuz/ICO-with-ERC20-Token/README.md

 ## ***Abstract Contracts***
 <br/>

-1. An **abstract** contract is the one with at least one function that is not implemented and is declared using the `abstract` keywork
+1. An **abstract** contract is the one with at least one function that is not implemented and is declared using the `abstract` keyword

 3. You can mark a contract as being abstract even though all functions are implemented